ajferrara/Telling-Stories-with-Data/final_project_Aferrara.md

 Talk about the anticipated call to action and outline your user stories.

 ## Call to Action
-Be more confident to make the switch from a gasoline-powered vehicle to an electricity-powered vehicle
+Be more confident to make the switch to an EV!

 ## User Stories
 Environmentally-conscious consumer \